ariaandika/tcio/docs/bytes.md

 `Bytes` can represent only the subset of the actual allocated bytes.

 In contrast with `Vec<u8>`, if user wants to remove the leading bytes, the bytes requires to be copied and reallocated.
-But in `Bytes`, none of it is happens.
+But in `Bytes`, none of this happens.

 `Bytes::{advance, truncate, truncate_off}` provide an API to control the view bounds of the `Bytes`.

-Additionally, `Bytes` does not have double pointer indirection, in contrast with `Arc<[u8]>`.
+Additionally, `Bytes` does not introduce double pointer indirection, in contrast with `Arc<[u8]>`.
 The pointer of the bytes stored directly in the struct.

 ## Reference Counted